Center for Democratic Culture (CDC) derives its philosophy from

 to suspicion, hatred, vanity, cruelty, and sarcasm.

 promotes civic education, advances research, spearheads scholarly exchange, and community-based programs.
-It works closely with local organizations in staging forums on the problems of democracy, conducting seminars on the issues central to local community, developing innovative programs in civic education, and serves as a clearing house for UNLV faculty and students conducting
+It works closely with local organizations in staging forums on the problems of democracy, organizing lectures and seminars on the issues central to local community, developing innovative programs in civic education, and serves as a clearing house for UNLV faculty and students conducting